artur-ciocanu/launch.en/help/launch-reference/publishing/publishing-flow.md

 ---
 title: Publishing Flow
-description: Learn about the process of creating libraries, testing builds, and approving them for production in Adobe Experience Platform Launch.
+description: Learn about the process of creating libraries, testing builds, and approving them for production in Adobe Experience Platform.
 exl-id: cccd2371-e472-4d53-ac00-2be14a161ae8
 ---
 # Publishing flow